International Group Tour

 What’s Included in the Price?

-All lodging, internal transportation (including a flight), breakfast, entry fees and local tour guides
+All lodging, internal transportation, breakfast, entry fees and local tour guides

 What’s Not Included in the Price?